misternoobie/pythongame/README.md

 # pythongame
-Just some beginner space invaders ripoff; modified a tutorial and used my own class called character instead of an array of variables.
+Just some beginner space invaders ripoff; based from freecodecamp but i heavily modified the code and used my own class called character instead of an array of variables.
+Images were not included to avoid copyright. some variables methods are on a different file.
 This is not yet optimized.
-I will need to put all the functions and class on a separate file and just import it to the main knife variable will be replaced and will have a new class/object for it You need to have the library called pygame
+Different approach were also used You need to have the library called pygame
+I used pycharm IDE

+Future development: improve AI, make the code more modular, main menu, weapon select, stage 2